 NICE also recommend blood pressure to below 140/80 mmHg or below 130/80 mmHg if there is kidney, eye or cerebrovascular damage.
 Blood pressure should be monitored every 1-2 months.

-Boronate affinity assay for determination of the percentage of HbA1c in whole blood is the only interference free method.
+Boronate affinity assay for determination of the percentage of HbA1c in whole blood.

 Standardization of the HbA1c measurement